Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: Introduction

-We may select the methods used the Boltzmann-Gibbs statistics and Boltzmann distribution to describe the spectra in low $p_T$ region.
-However, these methods are not suitable for the spectra in high $p_T$ region which needs the description of other methods such as the Hagedorn function [14, 15] due to the contribution of hard scattering process.
+We can select the methods that used the Boltzmann-Gibbs statistics and Boltzmann distribution~\cite{1,2,3} to describe the spectra in low $p_T$ region which is less than 2--3 GeV/$c$ in peripheral collisions and 4.5 GeV/$c$ or a little more in central collisions.
+However, these methods are not suitable for the spectra in high $p_T$ region which needs the description of other methods such as the Hagedorn function~\cite{14,15} due to the contribution of hard scattering process.
 As a probability density function, the Hagedorn function can contribute in both the low and high $p_T$ regions.
 That is, except for the disengaging of $T_0$ and $\beta_T$ in the extraction process, we should exclude the contribution of the hard process in low $p_T$ region.
-In the case of including the hard process in low $p_T$ region, we shall obtain higher $T_0$ and/or $\beta_T$ comparing with normal values.
-In fact, in the Hagedorn model [14], the hard process is not excluded in low $p_T$ region.
-Because of the relative fraction of the hard process in low $p_T$ region is small, the departure caused by including the hard process can be neglected.
+Comparatively higher values for $T_0$ and $\beta_T$ will be obtained, if the hard process available in the Hagedorn model~\cite{14} is included in low $p_T$ region where it's relative fraction is small and the departure caused by the hard process can be neglected as well.
+In other words, we would like to say that we can neglect contribution of hard process in low $p_T$ region, when extracting $T_0$ and $\beta_T$ parameters.

-In the present work, in the framework of Hagedorn model [14], the centrality-dependent double-differential transverse momentum spectra of charged pions produced in high energy nuclear collisions will be analyzed by the blast-wave model with Boltzmann-Gibbs statistics.
-The model results are compared with the data measured by the PHENIX Collaboration at the Relativistic Heavy Ion Collider (RHIC) in mid-rapidity interval in 200 GeV gold-gold (Au-Au) and deuteron-gold ($d$-Au) collisions with different centralities [16, 17], and by the ALICE Collaboration at the Large Hadron Collider (LHC) in mid-rapidity interval in 2.76 TeV lead-lead (Pb-Pb) and 5.02 TeV proton-lead ($p$-Pb) collisions with different centralities [18, 19].
+In the present work, the centrality-dependent double-differential transverse momentum spectra of charged pions produced in high energy nuclear collisions will be analyzed by the blast-wave model with Boltzmann-Gibbs statistics~\cite{1,2,3}.
+The model results are compared with the experimental data measured by the PHENIX Collaboration in mid-pseudorapidity interval in gold-gold (Au-Au)~\cite{16} and deuteron-gold ($d$-Au)~\cite{17} collisions at $\sqrt{s_{NN}}=200$ GeV with different centralities at the Relativistic Heavy Ion Collider (RHIC), and lead-lead (Pb-Pb) collisions at $\sqrt{s_{NN}}=2.76$ TeV~\cite{18} and proton-lead ($p$-Pb) collisions at $\sqrt{s_{NN}}=5.02$ TeV~\cite{19} by the ALICE Collaboration in mid-rapidity interval with different centralities at the Large Hadron Collider (LHC).

 The remainder of this paper is structured as follows.
-The method and formalism are shortly described in Section 2.
+The method is shortly described in Section 2.
 Results and discussion are given in Section 3.
 In Section 4, we summarize our main observations and conclusions \\

 {